Alnus rubra: Woodworking

 Alder lumber is not considered to be a durable option for outdoor applications, but due to its workability and ease of finishing it is increasingly used for furniture and cabinetry.
 Because it is softer than other popular hardwoods such as maple, walnut and ash, alder has historically been considered of low value for timber.
-However it is now becoming one of the more popular hardwood alternatives as it is economically priced compared to many other hardwoods.
+However it is now becoming one of the more popular hardwood alternatives as it is economically priced compared to other hardwoods.
 In the world of musical instrument construction, red alder is valued by some electric guitar / electric bass builders for its balanced tonality.
 Alder is frequently used by Native Americans for making masks, bowls, tool handles, and other small goods.

 The appearance of alder lumber ranges from white through pinkish to light brown, has a relatively soft texture, minimal grain, and has medium luster.
 It is easily worked, glues well, and takes a good finish.

 Fish smoking

-Because of its oily smoke, A. rubra is the wood of choice for smoking salmon.
+Because of its oily smoke, A. rubra is a is the wood of choice for smoking salmon.